chromestone/Advances-In-XR/index.md

 Thirdly, our depth estimation only works for a single face setting.
 We will describe the technical reason in the following paragraph.

 Keijiro's MediaPipe ports use pre and post-processing steps that utilize shaders.
-Though Barracuda and the model supports batch processing, it's unclear how to batch that work with shaders.
+Though Barracuda and the model supports batch processing, it's unclear how to make shaders ingest batches as input.
+(This might be obvious to people who write shaders but my expertise is soley within the realm of Tensorflow/PyTorch.)

 A simple method would be, for the input, use a for loop and concatentate the shader output for each image in the batch.
 Then, after executing the model, we can use another for loop and compute the shader for each batch slice individually.